-The Fund does not invest in issuers with an MSCI ESG Rating of CCC or B.
+The sub-fund does not invest in issuers with an MSCI ESG Rating of CCC or B.

 - 2. MSCI Business Involvement Screening provides an analysis of the turnover generated in potentially critical sectors by companies under consideration.
-The Fund does not acquire the securities of companies generating any turnover with controversial weapons (biological/chemical weapons, cluster munitions, blinding laser weapons, land mines, etc.), or more than a specified level of turnover with other weapons (proportion of total turnover generated from nuclear, conventional and non-military weapons), gambling, pornography, tobacco, coal mining or coal-fired power generation. - 3.
+The sub-fund does not acquire the securities of companies generating any turnover with controversial weapons (biological/chemical weapons, cluster munitions, blinding laser weapons, land mines, etc.), or more than a specified level of turnover with other weapons (proportion of total turnover generated from nuclear, conventional and non-military weapons), gambling, pornography, tobacco, coal mining or coal-fired power generation. - 3.
 The MSCI ESG Controversies Score analyses and monitors corporate management strategies and their effectiveness in preventing breaches of international norms and standards.
 Compliance with the UN Global Compact principles is one of the issues monitored.
-Companies that do not comply with these principles based on the MSCI ESG Controversies Score are not acquired for the Fund. - 4.
-If the Fund directly acquires the securities or bonds of governments (direct investment), the securities of countries with an inadequate Freedom House score are not acquired.
+Companies that violate these principles according to the MSCI ESG Controversies Score will not be acquired for the sub-fund. - 4.
+If the sub-fund directly acquires the securities or bonds of governments (direct investment), the securities of countries with an inadequate Freedom House score are not acquired.
 However, Freedom House scores are not considered for securities purchased indirectly as part of an investment in a target fund (no look-through).